Iamshuklau/Portfolio2.0/README.md

 ## 🚢 Deployment

 ### Vercel (Recommended)
+1. Fork or clone this repository to your GitHub account
-1. Connect your GitHub repository to Vercel
+2. Connect your GitHub repository to [Vercel](https://vercel.com)
-2. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel dashboard:
-3. Deploy automatically on every push
+   - `RESEND_API_KEY=your_resend_api_key_here`
+4. Deploy automatically - your portfolio will be live instantly!

 ### Manual Deployment
 1. Build the project: `npm run build`